star of bethlehem

 In the same way you pass a car on the highway and it appears to stop or even be moving backwards due to what is called apparent motion.
 The other car is not moving backwards of course, it is only moving slower.
 The same with planets.
 When the earth passes Jupiter (as seen above) for a while it appears from our perspective to stop, and even move backwards as we zip past it in our own orbit.

 Jupiter was used in the above example for a reason.
 In September, 3 BC the view of the night sky in Babylon, Jupiter (the largest planet) was next to Regulus.
-Regulus was called Sharu in ancient Babylonian times, meaning "king", the Romans called it Rex, which means "king", and is the king star in many other cultures.
+Regulus was called Sharu in ancient Babylonian times, meaning "king", the Romans called it Rex, which means "king", and is the king star in many other cultures as well.
 So Jupiter (the king planet) comes very close to Regulus (the king star).
-So what?
-Jupiter passes through the sign of Leo (where Regulus is located) approximately every 12 years.
+Is this a big deal?
+Not really, Jupiter passes through the sign of Leo (where Regulus is located) approximately every 12 years.

-And what is the animal symbol for the tribe of Judah?
+And what is the animal symbol for this tribe of Judah?

-If the Red Dragon is Satan, working through King Herod to devour the child, this would also be consideration for this being another circumstance of what is in the sky happening on earth at the time of Christ's birth.
+If the Red Dragon is working through King Herod to devour the child, this would also be another consideration for a circumstance of "what is in the sky happening on earth" at the time of Christ's birth.

 However, if we consider the movement of Jupiter in 3 BC,